-This section presents a general description of the host interfaces provided for a host processor to control i.MX 6 VPU.
+This section presents a general description of the host interfaces provided for a host processor to control the i.MX 6 VPU.

-4.2.1 Communication Models
+4.2.1 Communication models

-VPU requires a dedicated path for exchanging data and/or messages between the host processor and VPU.
-VPU uses shared memory for exchanging data between the host processor and VPU.
-This shared memory is accessible through ABMA host bus.
+The VPU requires a dedicated path for exchanging data and/or messages between the host processor and VPU.
+The VPU uses the shared memory to exchange data between the host processor and VPU.
+This shared memory is accessible through the ABMA host bus.
 Bitstream data and frame data are exchanged using this shared memory space.